 I had seen the signs for Biscuitville on I-40, one of the many cultural clues I’d gathered while driving west from Raleigh the day before.
 One can learn a lot about a place from its signage, from its junk-food terroir, from its indigenous leisure options.
 Every 10 miles or so, I’d been struck by yet another town name that recalled cigarette brands, or country/bluegrass lyrics, or storied NASCAR venues, or classic films like the estimable Last American Hero.

 All week these whiffs of southern iconography breezed into my consciousness and out again: Martinsville.
 Wilkesboro.
-Hickory… Johnson City, TENNESSEE!
-Driving through Winston-Salem, I passed the Winston Cup Series museum and experienced a multi-faceted hunk of NC-enabled nostalgia: Cale Yarborough dueling Davey Allison one of those Saturday afternoons from my youth — all of it brought home by my friends at R.J.
+Hickory.
+Johnson City, TENNESSEE!
+Motoring west through Winston-Salem, I passed the Winston Cup Series museum and experienced a potent, multi-faceted hunk of NC-enabled nostalgia: Cale Yarborough dueling Davey Allison during a Saturday afternoon from my youth — all of it brought home by my friends at R.J.
 Reynolds.

 Sometime this dark pandemic spring, probably late March, I got a call from Ran Morrissett, the North Carolinian who administers the GOLF Magazine course-rating operation.
-Starved for human contact as we both were, he and I chatted at length on various obscure but often fascinating golf course subjects.
+Starved for human contact as we both were, he and I chatted at length on various obscure but tasty course subjects.
 Somewhere during that extended natter he informed me that GOLF and its web incarnation, Golf.com, would soon be compiling, publishing and posting a Top 50 ranking of top 9-hole courses in the world — and that a fellow named Mike Dutton would be calling me.
-The resulting 100 Best Short Courses package — Top 50 Nines, 25 notable par-3s, 25 primo courses under 6,000 yards — was posted at golf.com this week; it will be published (on paper!) in the August/September print edition.
+The resulting 100 Best Short Courses package — Top 50 Nines, 25 notable par-3s, 25 primo courses under 6,000 yards — was posted at golf.com this week.
+It will be published (on paper!) in the August/September 2020 print edition.

-Once COVID-19 golf restrictions were lifted May 1, Mike and I would play several Maine nines this spring and summer, but not all of them — and we didn’t agree on everything.
+Once COVID-19 golf restrictions were lifted May 1, Mike and I would play several additional Maine nines in the spring and summer, but not all of them — and we didn’t agree on everything.
 And that is perhaps the most exhilarating thing about rating/ranking golf courses.
 Mike is super keen on the nine at Castine GC, on the north shore of Penobscot Bay, for example, where I am less so.
 You can see from the new ranking that his opinion on Castine carried more weight ultimately.
 But here’s the take-away: It’s great fun to rate a course and defend that rating, to rank the level of “test” here vs. there, to verbalize competing definitions of “shot value”, to compete as to who can more sagely nod one’s head when discussing “great pieces of terrain.”
-(I’ve found it useful to stroke one’s chin whiskers, to break up the nodding.)
+I’ve found it useful to stroke one’s chin whiskers, to break up all the nodding.

 I’ve been a member of the GOLF panel since 1997.
 It is not hard science, this business of ranking one course ahead of another.
 And yet it is also the highest, most intellectually developed form of grille-room banter there is, or so it says here.
 No one cares about your golf game.
 Honestly, they don’t.
 No one.
 They don’t care about the irons Dustin Johnson is playing, either, or how Phil Mickelson will do on the senior tour, or Fedex Cup points.
 Compared to all that frippery, the course you and your buddies just played, or soon will play, stands as perhaps the only truly meaningful and lasting touchstone the game of golf has to offer.